 Slavery and Jim Crow are the parts we remember—but the parts we have forgotten extend far further, and far more recent, than those two institutions.

-When are black people going to get their act together?
+When are Black people going to get their act together?

-When we stop oppressing them.
+When our society stops oppressing them.

 But Jim Crow ended decades ago!
 Blacks are equal under the law now!
 Why aren’t they pulling themselves up by their bootstraps?

-The institution of slavery had profoundly destructive effects on black families.
+The institution of slavery had profoundly destructive effects on Black families.
 Consider the following description from The Case for Reparations, by Ta-Nehisi Coates: